oppia/oppia-web-developer-docs/Hybrid-state.md

   Add the new e2e test suite in webdriverIO.

-  **Note**: As the first new suite will be added in late August, we will have most of the files already migrated to WebdriverIO like action.js, forms.js, user.js, general.js waitFor.js which are mostly needed for writing a new test.
+  **Note**: As the first new suite will be added in late August, we will have most of the files already migrated to WebdriverIO like action.js, forms.js, user.js, general.js, and waitFor.js which are mostly needed for writing a new test.

 #### If contributor wants to modify a suite